monrdeme/secure-static-site-aws/README.md

 **Implementation Details**:
 - **Admin Role**:
     - Full access to all project resources (used for provisioning and testing).
-    - Trusted by your IAM user or GitHub Actions via OIDC.
+    - Trusted by your IAM user
 - **Write-Only Role**:
     - Scoped permissions for uploading files to the website S3 bucket.
     - Allowed actions include `s3:PutObject` and `s3:ListBucket`.